-Of course we hope you will consider The McMillen Law Firm.
-With a primary office centrally located in Orlando, we have handled cases all over Florida, including Miami, Fort Lauderdale, West Palm Beach, Boca Raton, Sarasota, Bradenton, Tampa, Melbourne, Vero, Daytona, Orlando, Kissimmee, Sanford, Lakeland, Tavares, Deland, Winter Haven, Crystal River, Ocala, Brooksville, Gainesville, Jacksonville, Tallahassee, Pensacola, and many other Florida cities.
-Our central location in Orlando makes it easy for us to handle cases anywhere in Florida.
-We also have small satellite offices spread around the state to assist us in handling cases everywhere.
+Of course we hope you will consider hiring us.
+With a primary offices centrally located in Orlando and Tampa, and satellite offices around the State, we have handled cases all over Florida, including Miami, Fort Lauderdale, West Palm Beach, Boca Raton, Sarasota, Bradenton, Tampa, Melbourne, Vero, Daytona, Orlando, Kissimmee, Sanford, Lakeland, Tavares, Deland, Winter Haven, Crystal River, Ocala, Brooksville, Gainesville, Jacksonville, Tallahassee, Pensacola, and many other Florida cities.

 If you do not wish for our firm to represent you for any reason, or if we turn your case down and you want another opinion, one of the best ways to find a lawyer is simply by word of mouth.
 If you have any friends or relatives who are lawyers, ask them for their advice on choosing a lawyer in this specialty.
 Yellow pages, advertising, and web pages can be helpful provided that the advertisements actually contain useful information about the attorneys and their backgrounds.